The Best Computer for Photo Editing

 |NVIDIA GeForce RTX 2070||1,620 MHz||8 GB DDR6||448 GB/s|

 RAM or Random Access Memory is a significant part of the Photoshop PC build since it has a greater job than simply running the computer’s processes.
-Photoshop and Lightroom each utilize about 1GB of RAM just to load, and MacOS and Windows each utilize about 1-2GB to keep running.
+Photoshop and Lightroom each utilize about 1GB of RAM to load, and macOS and Windows utilize about 1-2GB to keep running.

-Photoshop’s system requirements mention a minimum of 2GB and recommend 8GB, but depending on the type of your work and the files you use, opt for no less than
+Photoshop’s system requirements mention a minimum of 2GB and recommend 8GB, but depending on your work and the files you use, opt for no less than.

-- 16GB of RAM for 500MB file sizes or smaller
+- 16GB of RAM for 500MB file sizes or smaller, I wouldn’t recommend going with less than 16GB

 - 32GB for 500MB-1GB file size